How do I write a great character or support letter?

 Avoid Generalities.
 Make the Person’s Character Come to Life with Personal Examples

 General comments like “hard-working, energetic, loyal, or generous” carry little impact if not backed up by objective facts.
-Anyone can say someone has excellent qualities, but one or two brief examples are necessary to paint a credible picture.
+Anyone can say that someone has excellent qualities, but providing one or two brief examples is necessary to paint a credible picture.
 Letters that give examples and demonstrate commendable character traits will be more persuasive.
 Use examples, illustrations, and stories from your relationship to help the sentencing judge learn about the “real” person.
-For example, “She volunteers her time with underprivileged children teaching them to read,” or “A few years ago, I recall she bought a sandwich for a child in line at McDonald’s who didn’t have enough money to pay his bill.”
+For example, “She volunteers her time with underprivileged children, teaching them to read,” or “A few years ago, I recall she bought a sandwich for a child in line at McDonald’s who didn’t have enough money to pay his bill.”
 These are examples of things that can bring the person you are writing about to life and impact the sentencing Court.
 Although brevity is essential, someone writing a character letter must provide sufficient details to help the judge or prosecutor appreciate the defendant’s good character traits.

 If you write a character or sentencing letter to a Court, address the letter to “The Honorable John Smith” or “Judge Smith.”
 The body of the letter should start with “Dear Judge Smith.”
 Alternatively, the letter can be addressed to “To Whom It May Concern.”
 You should type the letter if possible.
 A letter from a professional or work associate should be on company letterhead.
 The character letter for sentencing should include the author’s name, address, and telephone number.
 It should be no longer than one page and should be signed.
 When writing your letter, include the following:

-• how long you’ve known the defendant,
+- how long you’ve known the defendant,

-• when you met, and
+- when you met, and

-• the nature of the relationship.
+- the nature of the relationship.

 Also, include that you are aware of the conviction.
 If you do not mention that you are aware of the offense, it will look like the defendant hid it from you and is not taking responsibility.
 You want the judge to know that you are writing the letter and supporting the defendant, even knowing what they have done.